szpajder/dumphfdl/README.md

 - Some ACARS and MIAM CORE messages contain XML data.
 Use `--prettify-xml` option to enable pretty-printing of such content.
 XML will then be reformatted with proper indentation for easier reading.
 This feature requires libacars built with libxml2 library support - otherwise this option has no effect.

+- OHMA messages (ie. B737MAX diagnostics) messages contain JSON data.
+Use `--prettify-json` option to enable pretty-printing of such content.
+JSON will then be reformatted with proper indentation for easier reading.
+This feature requires libacars 2.2.0 or later built with jansson library support - otherwise this option has no effect.

 ### Additional options for JSON formatting

 The following options work globally across all outputs with json format: